-Subsequent meetings should take place on a regular basis: every 6 months for MSc students and every 12 months for PhD students, or more frequently if the Committee decides that it would be helpful to the student.
 After receiving two outstanding committee meeting reminders from the Department, a student must meet with the Chair.
 Failure to have at least one Supervisory Committee meeting per year may result in loss of good academic standing.
-Also, registration in the next academic year will be withheld.

 MSc Students in Program for More than Two Years.